patrickaod/Shoply/TESTING.md

 | As a site administrator, I should be able to see all products, so that I can check site inventory. | ![screenshot](documentation/features/admin.png) |
 | As a site administrator, I should be able to see change products, so that I can update site inventory. | ![screenshot](documentation/features/admin_options.png) |

+## Automated Testing

+I fully acknowledge that automated testing would be an essential part of a comprehensive testing strategy in a real-world scenario.
+In this case, my testing approach has been more manual, focusing on key aspects of browser compatibility and user experience.